Almost Envy-Free Allocations with Connected Bundles: EF2 existence for any number of agents

 \subsection{Existence of EF2 allocations}

 Suppose that our graph $G$ is a path $P=(1,2,\ldots, m)$, where the items are named by integers.
 We assume that $m\ge n$, so that there are at least as many items as agents (when $m < n$ it is easy to find EF1 allocations).
 Our aim is to cut the path $P$ into $n$ intervals (bundles) $I_*^{1},I_*^{2},\ldots,I_*^{n}$.
-Throughout the argument, we will use superscripts to denote indices of bundles; index 1 corresponds to the left-most bundle and index $n$ corresponds to the right-most bundle.
+Throughout the argument, we use superscripts to denote indices of bundles; index 1 refers to the leftmost bundle and index $n$ refers to the rightmost bundle.

-\paragraph{Construction of the triangulation.} Consider the $(n-1)$-simplex \footnote{The simplex $S_m$ is affinely equivalent to the standard $(n-1)$-simplex $\Delta_{n-1} = \{ (l_1,\dots,l_n) \ge 0 : \sum l_i = 1 \}$ via $x_i = m \cdot (l_1 + l_2 + \cdots + l_i) + \frac12$.
-In these coordinates, $l_i$ is the length of the $i$th piece (times $1/m$).}
+\paragraph{Construction of the triangulation.} Consider the $(n-1)$-simplex\footnote{The simplex $S_m$ is affinely equivalent to the standard $(n-1)$-simplex $\Delta_{n-1} = \{ (l_1,\dots,l_n) \ge 0 : \sum l_i = 1 \}$ via $x_i = m \cdot (l_1 + l_2 + \cdots + l_i) + \frac12$.
+In these coordinates, $l_i$ is the length of the $i$-th piece (times $1/m$).}

 We construct a triangulation $T_{\half}$ of $S_m$ whose vertices $V(T_{\half})$ are the points $\bfx \in S_m$ such that each $x^j$ is either integral or half-integral, namely,

 For reasons that will become clear shortly, we call a vector $\bfx \in V(T_{\half})$ a \emph{knife position}.